junxit/us-congress-bills-110/metadata.md

 - 2007-07-30 — On passage Passed without objection.
 - 2007-07-30 — Passed/agreed to in House: On passage Passed without objection.
 - 2007-07-30 — The title of the measure was amended.
 Agreed to without objection.
+- 2007-07-31 — Received in the Senate.
+- 2007-08-01 — Read twice.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 314.